 Final Thoughts

-There is hope even if you have NPD and thoughts of anger and violence and are afraid you could become a danger to yourself or others.
+There is hope even if you have NPD and thoughts of anger and violence or are afraid you could become a danger to yourself or others.
 Treatment can be life-changing for you.
 If you have a loved one with NPD and you’ve had concerns about potential violence, please contact the proper authorities as needed.